On a surface singular braid monoid: Monoid of surface-knots

 \begin{enumerate} \item[C1)] $\left[x_iS_n\right]_n=\left[S_nx_i\right]_n$ for $i<n$ and $x_iS_n\in CSB_n$ \item[C2)] $\left[S_n\right]_n=\left[S_nx_n\right]_{n+1}$ for $S_n\in CSB_n$ \end{enumerate} \end{defn}

 \begin{thm}

-Making change in algebraic formulation of knotted surface by using one of relations A1)-A12) or C1)-C2) on words, we receive a formula of equivalent knotted surface.
+Making change in algebraic formulation of a surface-knot by using one of relations A1)-A11) or C1)-C2) on words, we receive a formula of equivalent surface-knot.

-\end{thm} \begin{proof} Algebraic relations A1)-A11), C1)-C2) were deduced from topological local moves preserving type of knotted surfaces from paper \cite{Yos94}.
-The proof of relation A12) for $k=i+1$ (for $k=i-1$ it may be done by analogy, changing marker types and using relation A6)):
+\end{thm} \begin{proof} The algebraic relations A1)-A10), C1)-C2) were deduced from topological local moves preserving the type of surface-knot from paper \cite{Yos94}.
+The proof of relation A11) for $k=i+1$ is given as in Figure \ref{r0014} (for $k=i-1$ it may be done by analogy, changing marker types and using relation A5)).

 \end{proof}